 This is calculated as follows:

-The trustees calculate the CGT as if there was no relief
+The trustees calculate the CGT as if there was no reduction.

-The trustees can claim the difference between these two amounts as a relief
+The trustees can claim the difference between these two amounts as a reduction.

 This special treatment does not apply in the tax year when the beneficiary dies.